Great Dames Powerful Conversations series of 2016.

 The name of President-Elect Donald Trump was not mentioned, but there was talk about the objectification of women and whether the narrow loss of Hillary Clinton was a setback in the battle to break the “glass ceiling.”

-Speakers were Lynn Yeakel, a long-time women’s activist and U.S. Senate candidate in Pennsylvania; Patricia Rakestraw, who served for 37 years as Delaware’s Republican National Committeewoman; newly elected Wilmington at-large council member Rysheema Dixon; and Lt.
+Speakers were Lynn Yeakel, a long-time women’s activist and U.S. Senate candidate in Pennsylvania; Priscilla Rakestraw, who served for 37 years as Delaware’s Republican National Committeewoman; newly elected Wilmington at-large council member Rysheema Dixon; and Lt.
 Gov.-Elect Bethany Hall-Long.

 Hall-Long filled in for Congresswoman-Elect Lisa Blunt Rochester, who was summoned to a House caucus meeting in Washington, D.C.
 Blunt Rochester is Delaware’s first female member of Congress and the first African American from the First State to be elected to Congress.